-Not only is this trek super easy, but is also one of the most beautiful treks in Himachal Pradesh, with the Mun Peak- the highest peak of Lower Dhauladhar Ranges- keeping you company through most of the trail, on one side is a panoramic view of the entire valley, with the city of Dharamshala distinctly visible, including the beautiful Dharamshala Cricket Stadium, and on the other are trees lined up one after the other including oak, pine, deodar and rhododendron.
-From the top of the Triund ridge, a 360 degrees view of the majestic Dhalaudhar Mountains is visible, so close you could almost touch them!
-The colours of the sky during sunrise and sunset are particularly breathtaking and there’s nothing like watching the sun come up from behind the magnificent Mun Peak!
+Not only is this trek super easy, but is also one of the most beautiful treks in Himachal Pradesh.
+The Mun Peak- the highest peak of Lower Dhauladhar Ranges- keeps you company through most of the trail.
+On one side is a panoramic view of the entire valley, with the city of Dharamshala distinctly visible, including the beautiful Dharamshala Cricket Stadium, and on the other are trees lined up one after the other including oak, pine, deodar and rhododendron.
+From the top of the Triund ridge, a 360 degrees view of the majestic Dhalaudhar Mountains is visible.
+It is so close that you could almost touch them!
+The colours of the sky during sunrise and sunset are particularly breathtaking.
+There’s nothing like watching the sun come up from behind the magnificent Mun Peak!

 Triund Trek Map

 Day 1 (15 Nov) – Hop on to the evening luxury AC Volvo bus from Delhi, and give yourself a good sleep in the comfortable ride to the hills, as you prepare yourself for one of the best adventures of your life ahead!

 Day 2 (16 Nov) – After reaching McLeod Ganj early in the morning, we start for the trek.
 The starting point is McLeod Ganj, which is the home of Dalai Lama, and from there we begin our uphill journey (9 km).
 The entire trek uphill will take about 4-5 hours.
 The climb is very easy with a few steep ascents here and there, with magnificent views giving you company throughout!
 After reaching Triund top, we pitch our tents and get ready for some piping hot dinner to warm us against the strong evening winds at the ridge.
 Go to your camp bed with a happy tummy, and a happier heart, surrounded by such picturesque vistas.